 There is also a temporary exemption from responsible lending requirements for lenders providing credit to existing small business customers, meaning practice owners and sole practitioners can access credit quickly.

 Protecting small businesses is a priority for the RBA, as they have implemented a funding facility of at least $90 billion to banks and lenders at a fixed rate of 0.25%.
 Incentives have been put in place for lenders to draw from this facility specifically for new loans to SMEs.
 This measure combined with the Government’s Guarantee Scheme means small businesses and sole traders can receive credit efficiently at low-cost.

 For new home loans, the interest rate cut to 0.25% will have an immediate positive impact on your borrowing capacity.
 Banks have responded to social-distancing measures by allowing for digital Verification of Identity in place of traditional in-person verification, meaning new applications can be processed from the safety of your home.
-Property valuations are yet to be impacted, and banks have not rescinded any offers.
-This thereby means new mortgage applications are being accepted as normal.

 For practice owners, barristers, and sole traders, repayment holidays of up to six months will help provide a security net if needed during this crisis, with no reflection on credit history.
 Some lenders, such as Commonwealth Bank, will auto-enrol some of their small-business customers into loan deferral arrangements for up to six months as of 1st April.
 Other lenders will require application for such arrangements.

 A temporary increase in overdraft facilities with reduced rates is also available to provide cash flow relief for businesses.
 NAB, for instance, is cutting 200bps from interest rates on new business loans and all overdrafts as of 30th March.